Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Efficient Communication Technologies

 \subsubsection{WuS standarization}

-The timeline depicted in Fig.~\ref{timeline} provides an overview of the key aspects and features associated with WuS in each 3GPP Release.
-Within the 3GPP standardization process, WuS was initially introduced in Release 15~\cite{3gpp2019ts38,3gpp} as a paging signal sent over the physical downlink shared channel that ``wakes up'' a UE from an idle state so that it can prepare to receive data.
-Concerns towards enabling energy-efficient techniques resulted in a feature for 5G called low-power WuS, in Release 16~\cite{3gpp16,3gpp162}.
-In what follows we primarily focus on standardization of WuR within 3GPP.
-Release 16 and Release 17 have been updated~\cite{white,3gpp161} to include improved cross-slot scheduling.
-This means that the network can inform a device when there is a guaranteed minimum time interval between downlink transmissions of packets.
-As a result, there is a significant reduction in unnecessary RF operations.
-In addition, group focus WuS is defined, allowing the network to wake up a configurable group of UEs (instead of all UEs) by configuring the WuR of each UE to listen for a specific pattern or sequence in the WuS that is unique to their assigned group, thereby reducing the EC~\cite{white}.
-Enhancements in new features addressing the power consumption were released, such as a physical downlink control channel (PDCCH)-based WuS that the network transmits before active on-duration within discontinuous reception cycles.
-This allows for UEs to avoid PDCCH monitoring during on-durations within which the network is anyway not transmitting any data to the UE.
-It was anticipated that this may enable between 15\% and 30\% energy savings.
-Alternatively, the WuS may allow for shorter discontinuous reception cycles, \textit{i.e.}, faster response time, with unchanged EC~\cite{white}.
+Figure~\ref{timeline} depicts a timeline overview of the key aspects and features associated with WuS in each 3rd Generation Partnership Project (3GPP) Release.
+Within the 3GPP standardization process, WuS was initially introduced in Release 15~\cite{3gpp2019ts38,3gpp} as a paging signal sent over the PHY downlink shared channel that ``wakes up'' a UE from an idle state so that it can prepare to receive data.
+Concerns towards enabling energy-efficient techniques resulted in a feature for 5G called low-power WuS in Release 16~\cite{3gpp16,3gpp162}.
+Next, we primarily focus on the standardization of WuR within 3GPP.

+Release 16 and Release 17 incorporate improved cross-slot scheduling~\cite{white,3gpp161}.
+Specifically, the network can inform a device when there is a guaranteed minimum time interval between downlink packet transmissions, leading to a significant reduction of unnecessary RF operations.
+In addition, group focus WuS is defined, allowing the network to wake up a configurable group of UEs (instead of all UEs) by configuring the WuR of each UE to listen for a specific pattern or sequence in the WuS that is unique to their assigned group, thereby reducing EC~\cite{white}.
+Another feature is that the network transmits a PHY downlink control channel-based WuS before active on-duration within discontinuous reception cycles.
+This allows for UEs to avoid PHY downlink control channel monitoring during on-durations within which the network is not transmitting any data to the UE, and may enable between 15\% and 30\% energy savings.
+Alternatively, WuS may allow for shorter discontinuous reception cycles, i.e., faster response time, with similar EC~\cite{white}.